-Dan Ariely, author of Predictably Irrational and The (Honest) Truth about Dishonestyariely, is offering a 6-week course on Coursera.
+Dan Ariely, author of Predictably Irrational and The (Honest) Truth about Dishonesty, is offering a 6-week course on Coursera.
 This is a great chance to learn from a brilliant professor without paying Duke-level tuition…

 It’s giving season.
 (About a third of annual charitable giving happens in December.)
 You want to do good with your money, but who should you give to?
 It’s hard to find trustworthy information.
 It’s hard to know whether you’re really making a difference.